What You Need to Know About Death Insurance Cover

 However, one of the big differences between life cover and funeral cover is this: You may be able to allow for all the expenses associated with funerals with a life insurance policy.
 But generally speaking, you can’t do the reverse.

-How Does Your Age Play a Role in Your Premiums?
+How Does Your Age Play a Role in Death Insurance Premiums?

 Does the cost of death insurance depend on your age?
 Well, premiums can vary a lot between age groups and insurance companies.
 Age is typically a primary determining factor in death insurance policy premiums.